ECronin1973/Applied_Statistics_MyWork/README.md

  https://www.datacamp.com/tutorial/anova-test

- Effect Sizes was examined as it is a crucial metric in statistical analysis that measures the magnitude of the difference between groups.
+ Effect Sizes were examined as they are a crucial metric in statistical analysis that measures the magnitude of the difference between groups.
 Unlike p-values, which only tell us whether a difference exists, effect size quantifies the size of that difference, providing more context on the practical significance of the findings.
 Effect size helps in understanding how large or small the observed effect is, beyond just knowing that it is statistically significant.
 Effect size complements p-values by providing additional information, helping in understanding the strength and importance of the findings.

  ### Types of Effect Size